-MissionObjectivesThe main objectives of the Regional Fisheries Committee for the Gulf of Guinea (COREP) are:
+MissionObjectivesThe main objectives of the Regional Commission of Fisheries of Gulf of Guinea (COREP) are:

 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.

-Member: Cameroon, Republic of Congo, Dem.
+Member: Cameroon, Congo, Dem.
 Rep. of the Congo, Gabon, Sao Tome and Principe.

 - A Council of Ministers – the governing body;

 - A Technical Committee – to provide advice on scientific and technical issues to the Council of Ministers;

 - A Scientific Sub-Committee – which issues scientific and technical advice to the Technical Committee and the Secretariat;